BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         disables some prettifications, e.g. inserting spaces to encourage line breaks

-    --verbose
+        this is deprecated because it has been replaced with the more specific --nohyphenate and --showsyntax

+    --verbose[=i(1)]
-        enables verbose output
+        enables verbose output; the higher the level the more the output

-    --warndupbibref
+    --warnbibref[=i(1)]
-        enables duplicate bibref warnings (these warnings are also output if --verbose is specified)
+        enables bibliographic reference warnings (these warnings are also output if --verbose is specified); the higher the level the more warnings

+        previously known as --warndupbibref, which is now deprecated (and will be removed in a future release) because it covers more than just duplicate bibliographic references

     --writonly
         reports only on writable parameters (should, but does not, suppress